fireh9lly/just-the-docs-forestry/docs/expression-reference.md

 layout: default
 has_children: false
 title: Expression reference
-nav_order:
+nav_order: 2

 ---
 # Expression reference

 In VNKit, you use _expressions_ to write your game's variables and implement conditional branching.
 Most expressions are simple to understand and write, but they can be combined to allow for more complex effects.

-Expressions are used in the Set variable action, in the Condition box on the node editor, and in a few other places.
+Expressions are used in the Set variable Action, in the Condition box on the Node editor, and in a few other places.

 ## Simple expressions